starbeamjs/starbeam/docs/DOM-ATTACHMENT-BOUNDARY.md

 Move shared vocabulary into `@starbeam/renderer` if any of these become true:

 - React, Preact, and Vue all need the same adapter-author helper types.
+- A Svelte probe converges on the same helper types.
 - A third-party adapter needs to implement DOM attachment.
 - Official adapters start duplicating non-trivial setup/sync/finalize logic.
 - The Vue public API needs a shared helper that is not Vue-specific.